 Research and development expenditures consist primarily of the cost for the following activities for developing existing and future technologies for our vehicles.
 Research and development activities include basic research, applied research, design, development, and related test program activities.
 Costs incurred for developing our vehicles primarily include equipment, material, and labor hours (both internal and subcontractors).
+The Company also records launch costs related to the testing of its Vigoride vehicles as research and development costs.

-As of March 31, 2022, we have expensed all research and development costs associated with developing and building our vehicles.
+As of June 30, 2022, we have expensed all research and development costs associated with developing and building our vehicles.
 Once we have achieved technological feasibility and released the design for volume production, we will capitalize the costs to construct any additional components for the vehicles.
 We expect to continue to see an increase in our research and development expenses as we develop our next generation of vehicles.